 Studies suggest that eating certain anti inflammatory and phenol rich foods such as nuts, colourful fruits (especially berries), tomatoes, and green leafy vegetables help to reduce inflammation markers, and along with it reduce you risk of certain inflammatory diseases.

-These are the highest protein foods which you should be adding these great plant proteins for muscle growth to all your meals if you want to be sure you are reaching your requirements.
+You should be adding these great plant proteins for muscle growth to all your meals if you want to be sure you are reaching your requirements.
 They are in order of the highest protein first in terms of the amount you would eat in a serving.
 You will see soy based products feature high (the first 3 on the list) because they closely resemble animal products in nutritional profile.

 There is much confusion in the plant based and vegan world about this potential problem with soy product, but due to conflicting studies it seems the official stance about soy is that it is absolutely fine to be consumed at least a couple of times a week.
 In fact, it seems to be a much healthier alternative to red meat, for instance; and its estrogenic affect varies depending on the person’s own hormone levels, or even their ethnicity.